MoOx/phenomic/docs/content/docs/usage/configuration.md

   // Note that you can provide some flags but for now they are not documented
   // (start and build should be enough)
   //
-  // Here are some default environnement variable set by "phenomic" bin
+  // Here are some default environment variables set by "phenomic" bin
   // DEBUG=phenomic:*
   //  (to get some visual feedback during development and build)